 How to save even more

 Here are some of the strategies you can use to make this recipe more economical:

-- Use up the last little bit.
-This is a great dressing to make in the jam jar, using up what’s left in the bottle.
+- Use up the last little bit in the jam jar.
+This is a great dressing to make with the dregs of the jam jar, the stuff that you might otherwise chuck.

 - salt to taste

 - 1 tablespoon raspberry jam

 - Place the vinegar in a jar or small mixing bowl.
 Season to taste with salt and pepper.